viacheslav-lasukov/PMBoK6/Artefacts/Project Team Assignments.md

 Description: "[[Project Team Assignments#Description|📝]]"
 ---
 # Description
-Records the team members and their roles and responsibilities for the project.
+Records the team members and their [[Roles and Responsibilities]] for the project.

-Documentation can include a project team directory and names inserted into the [[project management plan]], such as the project organization charts and schedules.
+Documentation can include a [[Project Team Directory]] and names inserted into the [[project management plan]], such as the project organization charts and schedules.